The Last Man on Earth (TV series): Plot

-In season three, following a potential threat by paranoid and violent survivor Pat Brown (Mark Boone Junior), the other survivors move to a self-sustaining office building in San Jose, California, where Melissa (January Jones) struggles with mental instability and Carol discovers a young boy living in the woods, whom they name Jasper.
-As time passes, Erica (Cleopatra Coleman) gives birth to a girl named Dawn, and the group decides to leave the United States for Mexico after seeing a nuclear facility meltdown close to the office.
+In season three, following a threatening encounter with paranoid and violent survivor Pat Brown, the original group moves to a self-sustaining office building in San Jose, California, where Melissa struggles with mental instability and Carol discovers a young boy living in the woods, whom they name Jasper.
+As time passes, Erica gives birth to a girl named Dawn, and the group decides to leave the United States for Mexico after seeing a nuclear facility meltdown close to the office.

-In season four, Pamela Brinton (Kristen Wiig), a rich woman living in a bunker, discovers the group via a drone.
+In season four, Pamela Brinton, a rich woman living in a bunker, discovers the group via a drone.
 The group ends up on a boat and first meet Pamela after she kills Pat.
-Pamela kidnaps Phil while the other survivors end up stranded on an island.
-Here, they meet Glenn (Chris Elliott), who has been on the island since before the virus broke out.
+Pamela kidnaps Phil, stranding the rest of the group on an island.
+Here, they meet Glenn, who has been on the island since before the virus broke out.
 Pamela's guilt over abandoning the group becomes too much, and they sail back to the island.
-The survivors move to Zihuatanejo, Mexico, and while there, Carol gives birth to twin daughters and becomes pregnant again a few weeks later; Erica becomes pregnant again with Todd's (Mel Rodriguez) first child; and Mike temporarily rejoins the group, having recovered from what was actually a weakened immune system, before leaving to search for a way to start his own family.
-During a hunt for the missing Jasper, Phil and Todd end up meeting Karl (Fred Armisen) at a jail, who poses as a jailer, but is in fact a cannibal.
-He terrifies them until they decide to kill him, before he kills one or all of them.
-However, he ends up finding a Rubik's cube that once solved, explodes.
-Following a brief reunion with a recovered Mike, the main group then moves to Tapachula, only to be found and surrounded by dozens of underground survivors.
+The survivors move to Zihuatanejo, Mexico, and while there, Carol gives birth to twin daughters and becomes pregnant again a few weeks later; Erica becomes pregnant again with Todd's first child; and Mike temporarily rejoins the group, having recovered from what was actually a weakened immune system, before leaving to search for a way to start his own family.
+During a hunt for the missing Jasper, Phil and Todd end up meeting Karl at a jail, who poses as a jailer, but is in fact a cannibal.
+Karl terrifies them until they decide to kill him, but are spared that task when Karl finds a Rubik's Cube that, once solved, explodes.
+Following a brief reunion with a recovered Mike, the original group then moves to Tapachula, only to be found and surrounded by dozens of underground survivors.

+Intended plot continuation

-Although the series was cancelled, the plan for the subsequent season was to have both groups of survivors live together and gain one another's trust before the main characters ended up infecting and killing all of the others as asymptomatic carriers of the virus.
+Although the series was cancelled in May 2018, four days after season 4 ended, an August 2018 interview with series creator Will Forte revealed that the plan for the subsequent season was to have both groups of survivors live together and gain one another's trust before the original group – as asymptomatic carriers of the virus – inadvertently infected and killed the survivors who had quarantined for years underground.